RobinAxelsson/personal-jam/__data_records/cards.to-recruiters.md

 ### Are you a recruiter?
 This site is for you! 😉

 I am happy you made time for visiting my site.
 It is developed for making it as easy as possible for you to quickly decide if I am relevant for the role you have in mind.
-A brief summary is found on the [About](/about) page.
+A brief summary is found on the [Q & A page.](/qa)

 ### Prefer to just read a [CV?](https://drive.google.com/file/d/1T6D66JRzcRjqYrN8KlE58GevxIs82P4g/view?usp=share_link)